Coca-Cola cites Trump's tariffs in raising prices on soft drinks

-The Trump administration is making it a little pricey to get a sip of one of the president’s favorite soft drinks.
+The Trump administration's tariffs are making it a little pricier to get a sip of some of the nation's favorite soft drinks.

 The price of Coca-Cola and the company's other carbonated soft drinks have been boosted in response to the administration's imposition of tariffs on imports, CEO James Quincey has announced.